 - Sustainability remains a key focus at Toronto Pearson Airport

 Todd Ernst, Director of Aviation Infrastructure, Energy and Environment at the Greater Toronto Airports Authority, highlights the changes that the operator has made to proactively reduce energy consumption and emissions rather than waiting to comply with international agreements.

 - Airports take prime position in sector’s climate ambitions

-Airports Council International (ACI) World’s Airport Carbon Accreditation programme has extended its framework to include two new, more ambitious levels.
+The Airport Carbon Accreditation programme – the global carbon standard for airports led by Airports Council International – has extended its framework to include two new, more ambitious levels.
 Marina Bylinsky, Head of Sustainability at ACI EUROPE, thinks that, despite the pandemic, airports are more willing than ever to step up to the plate and walk the talk when it comes to hitting sustainability targets.

 - The sun shines of Melbourne Airport’s new solar farm

 Melbourne Airport speaks to International Airport Review about its new solar farm, which is the size of 26 soccer fields and will have the capability to produce enough renewable energy to power all four of its passenger terminals.